IM3S/LDAR_Sim/LDAR-Sim_inputs.md

 **Description:** A numerical scalar ranging from 0 to 1 that increases the relative probability that operators will detect large leaks.
 Although it makes intuitive sense that an operator would be more likely to hear/smell/see a large leak and would be more likely to care about it for safety and economic reasons, there exists no empirical data to guide the operator detection curve.

 **Notes on acquisition:** As of January 2021 (time of writing), no data exists to help parameterize how likely operators are to find large vs. small leaks.
-Ultimately controlled release testing should be performed to understand typical probability of detection ranges for the human senses (AVO).
+Ultimately, controlled release testing should be performed to understand typical probability of detection ranges for the human senses (AVO).

 **Notes of caution:** This is currently a made-up technique that is not grounded in empirical data.
 Another problem is that it simply adds to the probability of high leaks being detected, but does not lower the probability for small leaks.